 The IHMM CHMM, CHMP, and CDGP certification programs are also accredited by The Council of Engineering & Scientific Specialty Boards (CESB).
 CESB is an independent, voluntary membership body for organizations that recognize, through specialty certification, the expertise of individuals practicing in engineering and related fields.
-Accreditation is earned by demonstrating adherence with CESB Accreditation Guidelines, including a robust review program of compliance with those standards.
+Accreditation is earned by demonstrating adherence to CESB Accreditation Guidelines, including a robust review program of compliance with those standards.

-IHMM draws attention to these three [3] professional credentials consistent with Section III of the proposed rule, "Incorporation by Reference Discussion under 1 CFR Part 51"
+IHMM draws attention to these three [3] professional credentials consistent with OMB Circular A-119, "Incorporation by Reference Discussion under 1 CFR Part 51"

-According to the Office of Management and Budget (OMB), Circular A-119, "Federal Participation in the Development and Use of Voluntary Consensus Standards and in Conformity Assessment Activities," government agencies must use voluntary consensus standards wherever practical in the development of regulations.
+According to the Office of Management and Budget (OMB), Circular A- 119, "Federal Participation in the Development and Use of Voluntary Consensus Standards and in Conformity Assessment Activities," government agencies must use voluntary consensus standards wherever practical in the development of regulations.